 Apple’s purchase of Shazam is the latest acquisition for the world’s largest tech company.

-“We are thrilled that Shazam and its talented team will be joining Apple,” Apple spokesperson Tom Neumayr told BuzzFeed News at the time of the acquisition.
+“We are thrilled that Shazam and its talented team will be joining Apple,” Apple spokesperson Tom Neumayr told BuzzFeed News at the time the acquisition was announced.
 “Since the launch of the App Store, Shazam has consistently ranked as one of the most popular apps for iOS.
 Today, it’s used by hundreds of millions of people around the world, across multiple platforms.”

 While the acquisition price has not been publicly announced, Apple reportedly paid around $400 million for the company.
 This estimate falls far below Shazam’s $1 billion valuation from its last funding round in 2015.
 The discrepancy is likely due to Shazam’s struggle to become profitable.